hampta/Motion-Transfer/readme.md

 	* Pose your transfer target to match the T-Pose of your source
 	* Apply armature modifiers on your target objects where necessary
 	* Apply said pose as a reference
+2. Make sure the bone names match -- currently, this is how the addon knows that to transfer.
+In the future, I hope to add autodetection.
-2. Select the source armature
+3. Select the source armature
-3. Select the target armature
+4. Select the target armature
-4. Using the spacebar search menu, run Motion Transfer
+5. Using the spacebar search menu, run Motion Transfer